pondermatic/kb-support/readme.txt

 * Ability to restrict access to individual knowledge base articles to logged in users only
 * Auto assign new tickets to agents based on current ticket count, or randomly
 * Tracks an agents status so you can see if they are online or offline
-* Ability to assignt tickets to multiple agents
+* Ability to assign tickets to multiple agents
 * A number of useful shortcodes to display submission forms, KB Article lists, ticket history, login/registration forms, profile editor, KB Article search form - and more
 * Numerous template tags enable you to easily add ticket related content into email notifications
 * Private ticket notes that are visible to agents only